zbtang/zbtang.github.com/README.md

-Micubiculo.com
+Litte Little Bird
 =================

-Just my personal page with rants about software development
+My personal blog which records how a mechanician get in love with programming and linux

 It's mostly a personal page ;)